 Imagine, for instance, that it is found that you bear 30% of the blame for your slip and fall incident.
 Your compensation shall be subject to the modified comparative fault rules of New Jersey.
 Therefore, a $20,000 damage award will be reduced by 30%, or $6,000, to $14,000.

 Since every case is different, we provide a free consultation to go through the particulars.
-One of our knowledgeable accident lawyers will review your slip and fall accident claim during your free case evaluation, go over the issue of proving negligence, determine the amount of compensation you might be able to recover, go over the personal injury claims process, and answer any questions you may have.
-Contact our office to set up your free case evaluation.
+One of our knowledgeable Kearny slip and fall accident lawyers will review your slip and fall accident claim during your free case evaluation, go over the issue of proving negligence, determine the amount of compensation you might be able to recover, go over the personal injury claims process, and answer any questions you may have.
+Contact our Kearny slip and fall accident lawyers to set up your free case evaluation.

 1. Look into your slip-and-fall accident claim in detail